Gradient-based optimisation of the conditional-value-at-risk using the multi-level Monte Carlo method: Introduction

 The field of \gls{pde}-constrained \gls{ouu} seeks to characterise the randomness of the output \gls{qoi} of the \gls{pde} using summary statistics such as moments, quantiles, etc., and optimise the summary statistic instead of the \gls{qoi} directly.
 In particular, in risk-averse \gls{pde}-constrained optimisation, one aims at favouring designs with acceptable performance also in extreme conditions.
 In this case, the summary statistic, often called a risk-measure, should quantify the importance that is given in the design process to unfavourable scenarios.
 The reader is referred to \cite{shapiro2009lectures} for a comprehensive review of several risk-measures and their main properties.
 An important class of risk-measures is that of coherent risk-measures \cite{ruszczynski2006optimization,artzner1999coherent}, which exhibit favourable properties such as monotonicity and convexity.

 In this work, we focus on the so-called \gls{cvar} \cite{rockafellar2002conditional}, which corresponds to the expectation of the output \gls{qoi} conditional on being above a given quantile (referred to as the \gls{var} in the finance literature), and is a widely used coherent risk-measure.
 To be more specific, let $\qoi(z) \in \setR$ denote the random \gls{qoi}, which depends on the design parameter $z \in \setR^d$.
-We denote by $\cvar(z)$ the \gls{cvar} of $\qoi(z)$ of significance $\tau \in [0,1]$, i.e., $\cvar(z) \coloneqq \expec{\qoi(z) | \qoi(z) \geq \quant}$, where $\quant$ is the $\tau$-quantile of $\qoi(z)$.
+We denote by $\mathbb{E}[X]$ the expected value of a random variable $X$, and by $\cvar(z)$ the \gls{cvar} of $\qoi(z)$ of significance $\tau \in [0,1]$, i.e., $\cvar(z) \coloneqq \expec{\qoi(z) | \qoi(z) \geq \quant}$, where $\quant$ is the $\tau$-quantile of $\qoi(z)$.
 It was demonstrated in \cite{rockafellar2002conditional} that $\cvar(z)$ could be written in the following form under certain conditions on the distribution of $\qoi(z)$:

-where we denote with $X^+$ the positive part of a random variable $X$; namely $X^+ \coloneqq \max(0,X)$, and $\expec{X}$ denotes the expected value.
+where we denote with $X^+$ the positive part of $X$; namely $X^+ \coloneqq \max(0,X)$.
 In this work, we consider the following problem of penalised \gls{cvar} minimisation:

 where we have added a term penalising deviation of the design $z$ from a preferred design $z_{ref}$.
 In Eq.~\eqref{eq:opt_form_combined_spec}, the parameter $\kappa$ controls the strength of the penalisation, and $\norm{\cdot}_{\sltwo}$ denotes the Euclidean norm.
 In particular, we will consider Monte Carlo type approximations of problem~\eqref{eq:opt_form_combined_spec}, and since evaluating the objective function and its sensitivities at a given design $z$ requires the solution of a costly \gls{pde} many times, we will accelerate the Monte Carlo estimation by multilevel strategies following the well established \gls{mlmc} paradigm \cite{giles2015multilevel}, which has been shown to provide significant performance improvements in comparison to classical Monte Carlo methods for estimating various summary statistics of output \gls{qoi} of differential models \cite{giles2008multilevel,giles2015multilevel,hoel2012adaptive,Pisaroni_mlmcPart1_pre,collier2014continuation}.